quiaro/studio3/ui/README.md

         // Default base URL for all modules of the app "base_url": "http://localhost:9000/studio-ui/modules",

+        // Configuration for requirejs
+        "requirejs": {

+            // Map for plugins
+            "map": {
+                "css": "lib/require-css/js/css",
+                "less": "lib/require-less/js/less",
+                "text": "lib/requirejs-text/js/text"
+            },

+            // Path mappings for internal modules (i.e. modules that may be used as dependencies
+            // by the modules of the application).
+The path settings are assumed to be relative to
+            // "base_url", unless the path value starts with a "/" or has a URL protocol in it (e.g. "http:")
+            "module_paths": {
+                "globals": "modules/common/globals",
+                "common": "modules/common/common",
+                "directives": "modules/common/directives"
+            }
+        },

         // Settings/values shared by all modules
         "module_globals": {
             "dom_root": "#studio-ui",